Leela Roy: Later years

 In 1960 she became the chairwoman of the new party formed with the merger of the Forward Bloc (Subhasist) and the Praja Socialist Party but was disappointed with its working.
 After two years she retired from active politics.

 Leela Roy's letters were recovered from the items of an ascetic named Bhagwanji, who died in Faizabad in 1985.
-The letters reveal, that Leela Roy came in touch with Bhagwanji in 1962, at Neemsar, Uttar Pradesh.
+The letters reveal that Leela Roy came in touch with Bhagwanji in 1962, at Neemsar, Uttar Pradesh.
 She stayed in touch with him till her death in 1970, and kept providing for him.

 She died in June 1970, after a prolonged illness.

 Homage paid

-On 22 December 2008, The Vice President, Shri.
-Mohammad Hamid Ansari, the Speaker, Lok Sabha, Shri Somnath Chatterjee, the Prime Minister, Dr. Manmohan Singh and the Leader of Opposition in Lok Sabha, Shri L. K. Advani were present during unveiling of Leela Roy's portrait in Central Hall of Indian parliament.
+On 22 December 2008, the Vice President, Shri.
+Mohammad Hamid Ansari, the Speaker, Lok Sabha, Shri Somnath Chatterjee, the Prime Minister, Manmohan Singh and the Leader of the Opposition in Lok Sabha, Shri L. K. Advani were present during the unveiling of Leela Roy's portrait in Central Hall of the Indian Parliament.

-In March 2023, an examination hall of arts faculty in Dhaka University was named Leela Nag Examination Hall after her.
+In March 2023, an examination hall of the arts faculty at Dhaka University was named Leela Nag Examination Hall after her.